chriswilder3/nestfix/examples/coap/README.md

-# Examples to demonstrate how to generate CoAP traffic in NeST
+# Example to demonstrate how to generate CoAP traffic in NeST

 This directory contains the following example to understand how Contrained Application Protocol (CoAP) traffic can be generated in `NeST`. `CoapApplication` API